Ayush-n25/Summer_Internship_SEM_7/README.md

 # Summer_Internship_2024
-I am Working an Cloud Intern at ScaleCapacity starting from 30th May.
+I am Working as Cloud Intern at ScaleCapacity starting from 30th May.

 ### Week-1
 - Team introduction and induction.